Florida’s Top Cities for Solar Energy

 Tallahassee

-While Tallahassee didn’t make it to the national list, you shouldn’t write off the city when it comes to going solar.
-In fact, Tallahassee is unranked only because it didn’t make the national report’s population requirements but it still has an impressive solar capacity.
+Tallahassee didn’t make the national list, but that doesn’t mean you should write it off in terms of going solar.
+The city is unranked only because it didn’t meet the report’s population requirements — it still has an impressive solar capacity.

-For instance, the Tallahassee International Airport has a 64-megawatt solar farm.
-This alone provides enough solar energy to name Tallahassee a “Solar Star.”
+For example, the Tallahassee International Airport has a 64-megawatt solar farm.
+That alone provides enough solar energy to name the city a “Solar Star.”

-Florida’s capital city continues to make notable steps in its effort to reach 100% net clean, renewable energy by the year 2050.
+Florida’s capital continues to make notable steps in its efforts to reach fully net clean, renewable energy by 2050.

 According to Tallahassee Mayor John Dailey, “With the completion of our second solar farm at our airport, we are a national leader producing 328 watts of solar energy per resident, and we are the first city in Florida to power 100 percent of our city buildings with solar energy.”